void-sta1ker/grokking-js-algorithms/README.md

 1. Figure out a simple case and the base case
 2. Figure out how to reduce your problem and get to the base case

-## Euclid's algorithm & number theory, inductive proof, traveling salesman problem
+## Euclid's algorithm & number theory, inductive proof, traveling salesperson problem, set-covering problem

 ## Hash tables: collisions, hash functions, load factor